yml/docker_django_tutorial/README.md

 * **cached:** The host’s view of the mount is authoritative.
 There may be delays before updates made on the host are visible within a container.
 * **delegated:** The container runtime’s view of the mount is authoritative.
 There may be delays before updates made in a container are visible on the host.

-Slow “hot reloading” after a code change and database performance have been tasks that have significantly been improved by tunning the parameter above.
+Slow “hot reloading” after a code change and database performance have been tasks that have significantly improved by tuning the parameter above.

 Here it is an example of how you would apply it in your docker-compose.yml